flarum/docs/docs/extend/admin.md

         icon: 'fas fa-rocket', // Font-Awesome Icon
         label: app.translator.trans('acme-interstellar.admin.permissions.fly_rockets_label'), // Permission Label
         permission: 'discussion.rocket_fly', // Actual permission name stored in database (and used when checking permission).
+        tagScoped: false, // Should it be possible to apply this permission on tags, not just globally?
       },
       'start', // Category permission will be added to on the grid 95 // Optional: Priority
     );
 });
 ```

+If your extension interacts with the [tags extension](https://github.com/flarum/tags) (which is fairly common), you might want a permission to be tag scopable (i.e. applied on the tag level, not just globally).
+You can do this by including a `tagScoped` attribute, as seen above.
+Permissions starting with `discussion.` will automatically be tag scoped unless `tagScoped: false` is indicated.

+To learn more about Flarum permissions, see [the relevant docs](permissions.md).

 ### Chaining Reminder